Seymour Etienne Bottex

+Seymour Etienne Bottex (December 24, 1920 - May16, 2016) was a Haitian painter.

+Biography

+Born in Port-Margot, in northern Haiti, Seymour and his brother Jean-Baptise are descendants of the Haitian Generals of the Independence of the North - Raimond de Bottex, and his son Narcéus Bottex (18th and 19th centuries).

-Seymour Etienne Bottex (24 December 1922 - 16 May 2016) was a Haitian painter.
-Born in Port-Margot, in northern Haiti, Bottex worked as a photographer until 1955 when his older brother Jean-Baptiste encouraged him to begin painting.
-He joined the Centre d'Art and later the Galerie Issa in Port-au-Prince.
-His paintings, mingling humorous, historical, and biblical themes, are exhibited worldwide and auctioned at Sotheby's in New York.
+Seymour worked as a photographer until 1955 when his older brother Jean-Baptiste encouraged him to begin painting.
+He joined the Centre d'Art in 1961, and the Galerie Issa in Port-au-Prince in 1969.

+In the 1980s, he moved to the United States, but kept working for the Galerie Issa until the death of its founder, Issa El-Saieh, in 2005.

+His paintings, mingling humorous, historical, and biblical themes, are exhibited worldwide and often auctioned at Sotheby's in New York.
 He is considered one of the finest Haitian naïf painters, and his murals in the Episcopal Cathedral de Sainte Trinité in Port-au-Prince are considered the most important achievement in Haitian modern art.

 Paintings by Seymour Etienne Bottex have been sold by the Friends of HAS Haiti to raise funds for the Hôpital Albert Schweitzer Haiti, located in Deschapelles.